Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Methodology

-Conventional PINNs are unsuitable for solving PDEs with discontinuous solutions due to the optimization paradox near discontinuities, which induces oscillatory loss during training and prevents convergence, resulting in numerical instability \cite{wang2021understanding,wang2022and,liu2024discontinuity,lei2025discontinuity}.
-To address this issue, we extend the physics-informed residual-adaptive architecture \cite{wang2024piratenets}, which is designed to facilitate stable and efficient training, by introducing discontinuity-aware layers to model sharp spatial transitions or rapid temporal evolution and a learnable local artificial viscosity to stabilize solutions near steep gradients.
+Conventional PINNs are unsuitable for multiphase flows with sharp interfaces, where interfacial discontinuities lead to an optimization paradox and induce oscillatory loss during training \cite{wang2021understanding,wang2022and,liu2024discontinuity}.
+To address this issue, we propose DPINN to automatically detect and model sharp spatial transitions and rapid temporal evolution, based on a residual-adaptive architecture \cite{wang2024piratenets} specifically designed to facilitate stability and convergence in deeper neural network architectures, and an additional learnable local artificial viscosity term that introduces dissipation to stabilize solutions near steep gradients.

-Fig. \ref{fig: flowchat}b presents the architecture of DPINN.
-First, the input $\bm{x}=[t,x,y]$ is encoded into a high-dimensional feature space through trigonometric embeddings with learnable sampled frequencies to mitigate spectral bias, which limits standard neural networks from effectively representing high-frequency components in multi-frequency problems \cite{tancik2020fourier}, defined as:
+Figure \ref{fig: flowchat}b presents the architecture of DPINN.
+Due to spectral bias \cite{rahaman2019spectral}, standard neural networks tend to prioritize low-frequency components, failing to resolve high-frequency ones that construct discontinuities.
+Therefore, first, the network input $\bm{\chi}_{input}=(\bm{x},t)$ is encoded into a high-dimensional feature space through a Fourier embedding layer with learnable sampled frequencies to enhance sensitivity to discontinuous features.
+This embedding has proven to be effective in mitigating the optimization paradox near steep gradients \cite{tancik2020fourier}, and is defined as:

-where $\bm{W}_f \in \mathbb{R}^{m \times d}$ is the learnable frequency matrix, initially sampled from a zero-mean, unit-variance Gaussian distribution, and $m$ and $d$ denote the number of frequency components and the input dimension, respectively.
+where $\bm{W}_f \in \mathbb{R}^{m \times d_{input}}$ is the learnable frequency matrix, initially sampled from a zero-mean, unit-variance Gaussian distribution, and $m$ and $d_{input}$ denote the number of frequency components and the input dimension, respectively.

-Then, ${\mathcal{F}}(\bm{x})$ is mapped into two discontinuity-aware layers that act as gates in each residual block to enhance the trainability and improve the convergence of the PINN \cite{wang2021understanding}, defined as:
+Then, ${\mathcal{F}}(\bm{\chi}_{input})$ is mapped into two discontinuity-aware layers that act as gates in each residual block to enhance the trainability and improve the convergence of DPINN \cite{wang2021understanding}.
+These layers are defined as: